CorCanavan/whats-for-dinner/README.md

 ## Features
 - A user is able to select a dish option from the categories of: "Side", "Main Dish", or "Dessert", and then click the "Let's Cook!" button to populate a random dish from the list of possible dishes for that selected category.
-- A user is able to select the dish option "Entire Meal" and click the "Let's Cook" button to populate an entire meal which includes a side, main and dessert option from the list of possible dishes for all categories.
+- A user is able to select the dish option "Entire Meal" and click the "Let's Cook" button to populate an entire meal which includes a side, main, and dessert option from the list of possible dishes for all categories.

 ## Illustrations
 - Before user has selected a dish option: